tsevdos/phrappe.com/_posts/how-to-create-a-bookmarklet.md

 As you can see, you instruct the browser to run a javascript url.
 You can drag & drop the link to your bookmarks, and execute the bookmarklet on any page!
 That’s the power of bookmarklets.
 Go on try it 😉

 Unfortunately, we have some browser limitations on url size (usually 2000 characters), that makes it impossible to write serious js code straight into a url.
-To tackle this limitation we can use our bookmarklet as a loader to an external js file using the below code :
+To tackle this limitation we can use our bookmarklet as a loader to an external js file using the below code:

 ```js
 javascript: (function () {